Soccer-Leicester's Vardy scores at both ends in 2-2 draw with Burnley | Sports-Games

 The visitors took the lead moments after Vardy missed a header from point-blank range.
 The striker attempted to clear a Burnley corner at the near post, but his glancing header beat goalkeeper Kasper Schmeichel to find the back of the net.
 But Vardy redeemed himself with an equaliser when he ran into space to receive Youri Tielemans' pass and beat Nick Pope with a low, angled shot that found the bottom corner.

-However, with five minutes left in the game, Vardy made the breakthrough again when he used his pace to entice Pope into no man's land before rounding the keeper and side-footing the ball into an empty net from a narrow-angle to make it 2-2.
-Chris Wood nearly won it for Burnley at the end with a stoppage-time goal but the header was disallowed by VAR for offside.
+However, with five minutes left, Vardy made the breakthrough again when he used his pace to entice Pope into no man's land before rounding the keeper and side-footing the ball into an empty net from a narrow angle to make it 2-2.
+Chris Wood nearly won it for Burnley at the end with a stoppage time goal but the header was disallowed by VAR for offside but Dyche said the result was a point gained rather than two points dropped.

+"We've got to turn good performances into more than just a point.
+But there's life in these performances, it's not easy to come here, especially when you're not winning," he told BBC Radio.
+"I thought the mentality and quality where we needed it was right...
+A lot of good things, but we've got to make sure we turn them into wins and that's my biggest frustration."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)